It comes as no surprise to anyone that there are LOTS of things to do in Shinjuku — it’s one of Tokyo’s most popular neighborhoods, after all.

 “Kumade” ornamental rakes decorated with lucky charms for sale during the Tori no Ichi. | Photo by iStock.com/Tamiko Ihori

-13. Shop for, er, anything at Donki
+12. Shop for anything and everything at Donki

 Don Quijote (aka Donki) is a Shinjuku landmark.
 The huge variety store stocks a wild array of goods, the layout is absolutely chaotic, and the theme song piped loudly throughout the store will definitely stick in your head.
 Maid costumes?
 Designer wallets?
 Granola?
 Check, check, and check.
-This isn’t the only Donki in town but it’s one of the most fun.
+This isn’t the only Donki in town — but it’s one of the most fun.

-14. Kick back in Shinjuku Central Park
+13. Kick back in Shinjuku Central Park

-Unlike Shinjuku Gyoen, Shinjuku Central Park (Shinjuku Chūō Kōen) is a proper Tokyo public park, which means it’s free and open 24/7.
+Unlike Shinjuku Gyoen, Shinjuku Central Park (Shinjuku Chūō Kōen) is a public park, which means it’s free and open 24/7.
 There are lawns, terraces, children’s play areas, exercise equipment, and walking trails, though none of it is particularly scenic.
 Festivals and events, like flea markets, are held here occasionally.

-15. Hang out on the Southern Terrace
+14. Hang out on the Southern Terrace

 In winter, there are illuminations in the evenings.

 While we do our best to ensure it’s correct, information is subject to change.
 Post first published in December 2014.
-Last updated in August 2024.
+Last updated in January, 2025.

 10 個玩轉新宿的免費景點